 The Association is a group of benevolent volunteers who, over 7 years have catalysed and overseen the restoration of each element of the site, hiring specialist architects and experts whose efforts are validated by a distinguished Scientific Committee.
 They have also planned and overseen the creation of visitor facilities at the nearby Roquebrune Cap Martin station.

 Half of the overall investment of almost 5 million euros has been provided by the French State and Regional authorities, the other half by fundraising by the Association, whose President is Michael Likierman and Vice.President Magda Rebutato.

-Since May 2nd, 2018, the Centre des monuments nationaux is responsable for day to day operation of visits and the site, and will take over full responsibility from the end of 2020 when restoration is complete.
+Since May 2nd, 2018, the Centre des monuments nationaux has been responsable for day to day operation of visits and the site, and took over full responsibility from the end of 2021 when restoration was complete.